Note

 Standalone and embedded experiences: Firmware analysis now exists as a standalone service in Azure and continues to exist as a blade within Defender for IoT.
 You can easily reach firmware analysis by searching for "firmware analysis" in the Azure portal search bar.

 Faster analysis: Firmware analysis service now can extract, analyze, and produce results up to 30% faster.
-This means that the time it takes from when you upload your firmware image to when the image is in the Ready state to review results is reduced by up to 30%.
+This improvement means that the time it takes from when you upload your firmware image to when the image is in the Ready state to review results is reduced by up to 30%.

 New UI with multiple workspaces per resource group: You can now create and manage multiple workspaces for resource groups, which helps you organize your firmware images better.

 Azure Monitor tab in firmware analysis: For each of your workspaces, you can now use Azure Monitor to track the latency of firmware analysis (how long the analysis took) and any failures or errors that occurred during analysis.
-To access Azure Monitor for firmware analysis, search for "firmware analysis workspaces" in the Azure portal search bar, then navigate to your workspace, and expand the "Monitoring" tab to access "Metrics".
+To access Azure Monitor for firmware analysis, search for "firmware analysis workspaces" in the Azure portal search bar, then navigate to your workspace, and expand the "Monitoring" tab to access "Metrics."
 With Azure Monitor, you can visualize your data with graphs, scatter plots, histograms, and more.

 October 2024